 Rabies is a dangerous virus found among wild mammals and is fatal in severe cases.
 Although rabies cases commonly involve wild animals, domestic animals as well as humans (though this is very unlikely) can also be at risk.
 The virus is spread through the saliva of the infected.
 Ways to come into contact with the saliva include bites, licks, scratches and exposure to broken skin.
 When a groundhog is infected with rabies, symptoms it may exhibit include violent behaviour, excessive salivation and full to partial paralysis.

 Rabies affects the central nervous system of the infected and slowly makes its way towards the brain.
 As previously mentioned, wild animals and domestic pets are at risk of inhabiting the virus.
 If you have a pet at home, visiting the vet for a rabies vaccine is highly recommended.

 Looking past their adorable looks, groundhogs are quite troublesome for homeowners.
 They can cause long-term property damage, they eat your plants and even pose health threats to your pets at home.
 There are numerous methods that help deal with groundhog control and contacting the professionals at Markham Wildlife Control ensures a safe and ethical method to handle the situation at hand!

-If you notice signs of wildlife in your house give us a call.
+If you notice signs of wildlife and pests in your house give us a call.
 At Markham Wildlife Removal, we provide groundhog removal services for residential, commercial, and industrial clients, guaranteeing effective results every single time.
-Let us help you solve your wildlife problems.
+Let us help you solve your pest problems.
 Taking action before it’s too late will help eliminate animal damage repair costs.
 We are available 24/7, 365 days a year for emergency services, and can easily be reached at 1-800-981-0330.
 Don’t wait, call us to schedule an appointment for a thorough inspection, removal and prevention to help evacuate all your unwanted wildlife guests in the most humane way possible.